cosentino/google-keep-to-evernote-converter/README.md

 2. Download your Google Keep notes with Google Takeout
 3. Extract the .HTMLs to a dir (Usually the dir is called `Keep`)
 4. Run this script providing:
     a.
 Optionally, pass "-o <output_file>.enex" (WITHOUT quotes).
-If not specified this script will write a file named "keep.enex" into the working directory
+If not specified this script print the output in console
     b. "\<dir>/*.html" as an argument (WITHOUT quotes).
 If not specified, this script will check for all .html files in the working directory

 Usage can also be printed by passing "-h" at the command line.

 ```
-// Example with Keep directory

-python3 keep-to-enex.py Keep/*.html
+python keep-to-enex.py Keep/*.html -o keep.enex
 ```

 :+1: Tested ok under Windows, Mac and Linux